I haven’t always had a great morning routine.

 I know this is a bit controversial.
 When I was teaching I had to be in my classroom by 7:15 a.m. so I started showering at night after dinner.
 This switch in my personal habits made a huge difference in my mornings.

 My advice is to try it for a week and see what you think.
 You might be surprised how relaxing a hot shower is before bed.
-And when you see how much time it saves you in the morning you will be stunned.

 Have a set bedtime and routine

 In this house bedtime is not negotiable for the children or the adults.
 It is rare for my son to be up past 8:30 p.m. and even more rare for the Hubs and I to be awake at 10:00 p.m.
 Sometimes when I read I can make it til 10:15, but not often.

 If you are trying to make your mornings run more smoothly, then you need to be able to get out of bed on time.
 The only way that will happen is if you get adequate sleep.